Skip to main content

 Creole cooking might have gone full circle and become just another outgrowth of the aristocratic gastronomy of Europe had not the Civil War come along and changed the household economy of the Creoles.
 Suddenly the French-speaking Creoles had to take a backseat to the influx of Americans and the Reconstruction government.
 The Creoles became the “redbeans-and-rice aristocracy,” people who were said to be “too poor to paint and too proud to whitewash.”
 But the Creoles still loved to eat and entertain.
 When they couldn’t afford fine meats, they would make a tasty gumbo from fresh vegetables and a little leftover chicken or seafood.
 When coffee became expensive, the refugees of the Napoleonic era in France taught them to roast the root of the Belgian endive (chicory) to stretch their supply.
 When the price of ice exceeded their means, they would crush glass and sew it into cheesecloth bags that were then floated in pitchers of water to give the tinkle of ice.

 It is this tradition and pride that has fostered and preserved Creole cuisine.
 Strangely, tourism, which rejuvenated the city’s economy in the 1950s, 1960s, and early 1970s, came close to destroying the flavors that were innately Creole.
 Local restaurants were forced to create an Americanized version of the local cuisine that would be more palatable to tourists.
 Chicory was taken out of the coffee, filé and cooked-down murky morsels of crab and oyster eliminated from the gumbo, and red pepper removed from everything and replaced with freshly ground black pepper.
 Authenticity in preparation went by the wayside with such shortcuts as red sauces made with canned tomato paste.
-Visitors were served a brunch of eggs Benedict rather than grillades and grits.
+Visitors were served a brunch of eggs Benedict, rather than grillades and grits.

 In those years, Creole cuisine remained alive only in the city’s homes and its many neighborhood and family restaurants.
 Nouvelle cuisine and cuisine minceur came and went without making so much as a ripple on the roux-based sauces of the Creoles.
 By the 1980s, food writers were ready for something new, and suddenly Creole and Cajun cuisine was pulled out of the culinary closet—ethnic, inexpensive, relatively easy to prepare, and totally different from the elegant culinary style of the past decade.
-After more than two hundred years, Creole food has finally achieved its culinary respectability.
+After more than 200 years, Creole food has finally achieved its culinary respectability.

 Donate